https-akshayb/SPY/README.md

 **Customization**

-You have the flexibility to customize data capture, storage locations, and data transmission methods to meet your specific requirements.
+You have the flexibility to customize data capture, storage locations, and data transmission methods to meet your specific requirements.Need Help : akshayraj1524.wordpress.com

 **Legal Disclaimer**